MathewAaron/robotics-from-scratch/README.md

 # robotics-from-scratch
-Developing common robotics algorithms for localization, mapping and visualization.
+Developing common robotics algorithms for localization, mapping and visualization from scratch.